 \begin{proposition} If $c<3$ the central support projections associated to the Ramond vacuum representations of $\A_c$ generate a finite-dimensional $*$-subalgebra $\AA_{c, {\Delta^c_{R\mathrm{vac}}}}$ of $ \mathcal{Z}(\AA_c)$ isomorphic to the abelian $*$-algebra $\C^{\Delta^c_{R\mathrm{vac}}}$.
 The restriction of the JLO cocycle $\tau_\pi$ associated to the Ramond vacuum representation $\pi$ of $\A_c$ to this finite-dimensional subalgebra gives rise to an entire cyclic cocycle whose entire cyclic cohomology class is a complete noncommutative geometric invariant for the class of Ramond vacuum representations of the $N=2$ super-Virasoro net $\A_c$. \end{proposition}

-This lets, in the rational case $c<3$, the Ramond vacuum representation theory of the $N=2$ super-Virasoro net $\A_c$ appear in still another form of noncommutative geometry, namely in terms of the entire cyclic cohomology of the finite-dimensional algebra $\AA_{c, {\Delta^c_{R\mathrm{vac}}}} \simeq \C^{\Delta^c_{R\mathrm{vac}}}$.
+In the rational case $c<3$, this lets the Ramond vacuum representation theory of the $N=2$ super-Virasoro net $\A_c$ appear in still another form of noncommutative geometry, namely in terms of the entire cyclic cohomology of the finite-dimensional algebra $\AA_{c, {\Delta^c_{R\mathrm{vac}}}} \simeq \C^{\Delta^c_{R\mathrm{vac}}}$.
 This fact should also have interesting relations with the K-theoretical analysis of the representation theory of completely rational conformal nets given in \cite{CCH,CCHW}.

-In the standard approach to $N=2$ superconformal field theory, the Ramond vacuum representations are related trough the spectral flow to the so called chiral (resp. antichiral) primary field and the corresponding chiral ring, cf. \cite{LVW} and \cite[Sect.5.3]{BP}.
-We want now to give a (partial) decription of these latter concepts in our operator algebraic framework.
+In the standard approach to $N=2$ superconformal field theory, the Ramond vacuum representations are related trough the spectral flow to the so called chiral (resp. antichiral) primary fields and the corresponding chiral ring, cf. \cite{LVW} and \cite[Sect.
+5.3]{BP}.
+We now want to give a (partial) decription of these concepts in our operator algebraic framework.
 The idea is that the so called primary fields correspond to representations of $N=2$ superconformal nets and hence we have to define the concept of chiral (resp. antichiral) representation.
 As before we will restrict to the case of $N=2$ super-Virasoro nets.

 \begin{definition} We say that an irreducible Neveu-Schwarz representation $\pi$ of the $N=2$ super-Virasoro net $\A_c$ is a {\it chiral (resp. antichiral) representation} if for the unique (up to a phase) unit lowest energy vector $\Omega_\pi \in \H_\pi$ we have